Elon, North Carolina

 5. They confused HOLINESS with MAGIC

 The Israelites used the ark as a good luck charm.
 They used it like a rabbit’s foot.
 They thought that if they took the ark with them into battle, they could not lose, as long as they had the magical box with them.
 If they had the ark, they thought that they would be invincible.
+The ark was a holy box covered with gold with angels on top of it.

 One preacher gave a sermon on this chapter called “Rabbit’s Foot Religion.”
 Much of religion is just superstition.
 There are many superstitious Christians.
 They wear some religious beads.
 They wear a cross around their neck.
 They put some holy water on them for good luck.
 Do we know the difference between holiness and magic?
 Do we know the difference between religion and superstition?